dashertr/Desktop-Assistant/README.md

 # General Inquiries

 Date and Time: The assistant can provide real-time updates on the current date and time upon request.

 Reminders and Prompts: Use voice commands to set reminders or prompts for ongoing activities.
 Web Browsing and Navigation

-Opening Websites: Instantly open commonly used websites such as:
-Google: Perform quick searches and access resources.
-YouTube: Open and play videos with minimal delay.
-Web Automation: The script can handle basic interactions with web browsers, enhancing multitasking capabilities.
+Opening Websites: Instantly open commonly used websites such as Google and YouTube Web Automation: The script can handle basic interactions with web browsers, enhancing multitasking capabilities.

 # Weather Information